Isabella (grape): Modern history

 One of the most popular grapes in the former USSR, Isabella was brought to the former Soviet nations of Georgia, Azerbaijan and Moldova from France through Odessa.
 For this reason this variety is also called Odessa among Georgians.
 Russian poet Osip Mandelstam had described Isabella as "fleshy and heavy like a cluster of night itself".
 Radeda, a dry red Abkhazian wine, is made from Isabella.

 Isabella is also found on the south shore of the Black Sea in Turkey.
 The Pontic Greeks from Trabzon have used it for wine production named "zamura".
 The berries are known to be used for the production of Pekmez and the leaves for preparing Sarma.

-The grape is also grown in Australia around Port Macquarie, from which a distinctive dessert wine style is made.
+The grape is also grown in Australia around Port Macquarie, from which a distinctive dessert wine style is made, and in Switzerland, in Ticino, where it is used to make grappa.

 Aliases

 Isabella has over 100 aliases including: Albany Surprise, Alexander, Black Cape, Borgoña, Champania, Constantia, Dorchester, Fragola, Framboisier, Glippertjie, Glipdruif, Isabelle, Izabella, Odessa, Pierce, Raisin de Cassis, Moschostaphylo, Kerkyraios, Tudum and Tzortzidika., Căpșunică (Romania).